 Testing applications

-We strongly recommend testing your applications and settings before submitting large production jobs (NOT performance tests).
+We strongly recommend you test your applications and settings using salloc before submitting large production jobs with sbatch.
 This way you can avoid wasting resources and get faster feedback on potential errors.

 There are multiple ways to test your program: